111Net/Infrastructure-Automation/README.md

-# Infrastructure-Automation
+Starter project that includes the usage of Git and other CI/CD tools.
-Onboarding-Starter project that includes the usage of Git and other CI/CD tools Starter project that includes the usage of Git and other CI/CD tools.
+This project is a simple Python application that uses Flask to create a basic web server.
-This project will be a simple Python application that uses Flask to create a basic web server.
 Using Git for version control, Jenkins for continuous integration, and Docker for containerization.
-Note: This project, to gives new entrants a good idea of how to use Git, Jenkins, and Docker in a real-world scenario.
+Note: This project is designed to give new entrants a good idea of how to use Git, Jenkins, and Docker in a real-world scenario.
-As they get more comfortable, we will start to explore more advanced topics like automated testing, deployment strategies, and infrastructure as code.
+As we get more comfortable, we will explore more advanced topics like automated testing, deployment strategies, and infrastructure as code.
 ………………………………………………………………………………………….
 Step 1: Set Up Your Development Environment
 •	Install Git, Python, Flask, Docker, and Jenkins on your local machine.
 •	Set up a GitHub account if you don’t already have one.